pau1a/Arklowdun/docs/baseline-schema.md

   (`assert_household_active`) and emits a `household:changed` event so the UI can invalidate caches.

+## Household CRUD

+- Backend IPC exposes create, update, delete, and restore commands for households.
+Soft-deleting an active non-default household immediately switches the active selection back to the default row and emits a `household:changed` event.
+- The default household remains undeletable and attempts are mapped to the stable error code `DEFAULT_UNDELETABLE`.

 ## Schema fingerprint

 Run the verification helper to refresh fingerprints after intentional schema